rkwm713/powerup/README.md

-# Trello Card Activity Reporter Power-Up
+# Trello Board Time Tracker & Reporter Power-Up

-A Trello Power-Up that tracks card movements between lists, records how long each card stays in a list, and generates automated daily reports via email.
+A comprehensive Trello Power-Up that provides board-wide time tracking and reporting.
+Monitor card movements across your entire board, track time spent in lists, and generate detailed reports on demand or automatically daily at 5 PM Central Time.

-## Features
+## 🚀 Key Features

-### 📝 Card Insights
-- **Member Tracking**: Stores members assigned to each card
+### 📊 Board-Wide Dashboard
+- **Comprehensive Overview**: View all card activity across your entire board
+- **Real-time Statistics**: Total cards, time tracked, and movements at a glance
+- **Card Activity Summary**: See which cards have the most activity and time invested

+### 📈 Advanced Analytics
-- **List Durations**: Automatically calculates time spent in every list
+- **List Duration Tracking**: Automatically tracks time cards spend in each list across the board
-- **Daily Triggers**: Specify lists that add cards to the daily report when entered

-### 📊 Card Movement Tracking
-- **Automatic Detection**: Monitors when cards move between lists
-- **Movement History**: Complete log of all card movements with timestamps
+- **Movement History**: Complete log of all card movements with timestamps and member attribution
+- **Member Activity**: Track which team members are most active with card movements

-### 📧 Daily Reports
+### 📧 Flexible Reporting
+- **Instant Reports**: Generate and send reports immediately with the click of a button
 - **Scheduled Reports**: Automatically generated daily at 5 PM Central Time
-- **Email Delivery**: Professional HTML reports sent via email
+- **Professional HTML Reports**: Beautiful, detailed email reports with activity summaries
-- **Comprehensive Data**: Includes time entries, card movements, and member activity
-- **Manual Generation**: Generate reports on-demand via board button

-### 👥 Multi-User Support
-- **Member Tracking**: Records who worked on what and for how long
-- **Individual Entries**: Each team member's time is tracked separately
-- **Activity Attribution**: All movements and entries are attributed to users
+- **Trigger Lists**: Configure which lists should include cards in reports

+### 🎯 Board-Level Management
+- **One-Click Access**: Access all board data from a single board-level button
+- **Settings Management**: Configure email settings and trigger lists for the entire board
+- **Real-time Data**: Refresh board data instantly to see the latest activity

 ## Installation